AndrzejRomaniuk/CV/README.md

 **Postdoctoral Research Fellow**, [University of Edinburgh](https://www.ed.ac.uk/history-classics-archaeology), UK <br>
 *September 2022 - June 2022*<br>
 Related to IASH HCA fellowship, awarded June 2022.
 Project proposal revolves around the usage of geometric-morphometric analytical methods on archaeological material, and the comparison of the results with modern samples.
+See below, one of the first images obtained from the archaeological samples.

 ![Something from my current research project](Project2022Visual.jpg) <br><br>